petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 ## Web Server Service

-These limitations apply to the [Web server service](../platform-services/web-server-service.md) in each DXP Cloud environment:
+These limitations apply to the [Web server service](../platform-services/web-server-service.md) in each Liferay Cloud environment:

 * **Plugins**: Installing additional plugins for the web server is not supported.